Equivariant discretizations of diffusions, random walks, and harmonic functions: Introduction

 Let $(D_t)_{t\ge0}$ be the diffusion process on $M$ with generator $L$ (see \cref{susdop}).
 We say that $M$ is \emph{$L$-complete}, \emph{$L$-recurrent}, or \emph{$L$-transient} if $(D_t)$ is stochastically complete, recurrent, or transient, respectively.
 Note that $M$ is either $L$-recurrent or $L$-transient and that $L$-recurrence implies $L$-completeness.

 \begin{exa} If $M$ is compact, then $M$ is $L$-recurrent. \end{exa}

-In what follows, we state our main results in the case of a covering $\pi\colon M\to N$, where the operator $L$ on $M$ is the pull back of a diffusion operator $L_0$ on $N$.
-We have similar results in the case of a countable group acting properly discontinuously and $L$-equivariantly on $M$.
+In what follows, we state our main results in the case of a covering $\pi\colon M\to N$, with group $\Gamma$ of covering transformations, where the operator $L$ on $M$ is the pull back of a diffusion operator $L_0$ on $N$.
+We have similar results in the case of a countable group, also denoted by $\Gamma$, acting properly discontinuously and $L$-equivariantly on $M$.
+In our final section, we also discuss related results for random walks, that is, Markov chains on countable sets.

 In the literature, the case of normal Riemannian coverings (with $L,L_0$ the Laplacian) is usually considered.
-In our final section, we also discuss related results for random walks, that is, Markov chains on countable sets.
+Recall that $\pi$ is a normal covering if and only if $\Gamma$ acts transitively on the fibers of $\pi$.

 We fix a fiber $X$ of $\pi$.
 Then $X$ is $*$-recurrent in the sense of Lyons and Sullivan exactly in the case where $N$ is $L_0$-recurrent, and the latter is assumed throughout the following.
 By \cref{comrec}, the assumption is satisfied whenever the base manifold $N$ is compact.